top of page

 Arts-Based Workshops

-• A one-day, in-person creative workshop where participants will share their experiences through storytelling and art.
+• A one-day, in-person creative workshop with a trained artist, where participants will share their experiences through storytelling and art.

 • Guided by the Fearless Methodology, a structured approach that transforms stories of adversity into narratives of resilience.